 However, there was still another day left in Kolkata, and I signed up for a half-day walking tour with Calcutta Walks which is one of the best walking tours in the city.
 To read more about the walking tour, look out for the next post!

 You may download and convert this post into a GPS-guided article.
 For more information, click here.

-Are you planning a trip to Kolkata soon?
-How about booking your accommodation here?
+Planning a trip to Kolkata soon?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.